yarnpkg/website/en/docs/cli/publish.md

 <p class="lead">Publishes a package to the npm registry.</p>

 Once a package is published, you can never modify that specific version, so take care before publishing.
+During publishing `yarn publish` will ask you for a new version.

 ##### `yarn publish` <a class="toc" id="toc-yarn-publish" href="#toc-yarn-publish"></a>